onlineconf/onlineconf/README.md

 * `mysql` - credentials are stored in MySQL table.
 Table structure and password hashing method are inherited and compatible with module `mod_auth_mysql` of Apache httpd.

+* `header` - authentication is performed by a reverse proxy deployed in front of onlineconf-admin.
+This type authentication requires `behind_reverse_proxy` config param and one optional config param `header` that set name of header with `username`.
+For example is you use `oauth2-proxy` the name of header with username is `X-Forwarded-Preferred-Username`.
-* `header` - authentication is performed by a reverse proxy deployed in front of *onlineconf-admin*.
-In case of success it adds additional HTTP header with username for example `X-Forwarded-Preferred-Username`(like oauth2-proxy), and signature `X-Username-Sign`, optionally (MD5 hashed string a concatenation of `x_username`, `remote_addr` and config onlineconf-admin param `secret`).
-Name of header may be configured.This type authentication requires behind_reverse_proxy config params.
+How it works.
+In case of success reverse proxy adds additional one required HTTP header with username and one optional HTTP header with signing.
+By default name of header with username is `X-Username`.
+Header that contains signing use the same name but with postfix `-Sign` (by default `X-Username-Sign`).
+The signing calculate as MD5 hashed string a concatenation of required header value ( by default `X-Username`), `remote_addr` and config onlineconf-admin param secret.

 ## Authorization